tcnlab/maxlikespy/readme.md

 Spike data currently is expected to be in json formatted arrays of dimension NumberOfCells X MaxTrials, with spikes in milliseconds.
 Data processing code expects one file per cell, in a subdirectory named "spikes".

-In addition to spikes, "number_of_trials.json" must be created to denote how many trials exist for each cell.

 Supplentary information supported currently:

   "trial_lengths.json" - per trial trial lengths in case trial lengths are not fixed.